 Arizona Non-Disclosure Agreement Template

-Download the Arizona Non-Disclosure Agreement (NDA), the official legal contract for keeping confidential information safe.
-Commonly used by Arizona-based companies, the form requires the person or company that signs it to refrain from sharing or using the information learned from the other party.
+An Arizona non-disclosure agreement (NDA) keeps a company’s highly valuable (and secret) information safe.
+This can include patents, trademarks, processes, formulas, ingredients, and essentially anything else that the company believes is monetarily or competitively valuable.
+The form requires the person or company that signs it to refrain from sharing or using the information learned from the other party.

-Statute of Limitations (§ 44-406): Starting from the date misappropriation (stolen secrets) was discovered (or after discovery should have been made), victims have three (3) years to bring a case.
+- Statute of Limitations (§ 44-406): Starting from the date trade secrets were leaked, victims have three (3) years to bring a case against the leaker(s).